 Why Digital Voice?

 It’s a natural progression of radio.
 Consider it evolution of RF rather than change.
 Way back in the day, AM was the defacto modulation type.
 AM was noisy, but it got the job done.
 In the 1930s the FM modulation type was invented and introduced into Radio.
-FM was invented to help solve for the shortcomings prominent in AM, like noise/static.
-For decades FM ruled the radio world and still does in many cases, but digital is here to overtake the modulation throne.
+FM helped solve for the shortcomings prominent in AM, like noise/static.
+For decades FM ruled the radio world and still does in many cases, but more and more commercial companies are making the leap to digital which helps drive a lot of the amateur radio hobby.

-Since digital is a transmission of data rather than raw voice, it can transmit more information in a payload when the PTT is pressed than just your analog voice.
-You can send identification information (like your call sign), GPS coordinates, short messages (Like texting), and even computer data, all with the quick push of the PTT.
-Digital repeaters are made to be connected to an IP network (most have Ethernet jacks in them), which makes internet linking radios extremely easy allowing people to connect all over the world via ham radio.
+Digital voice is a transmission of data rather than raw analog voice.
+The data payload sent with your voice can often carry identification information (like your call sign), GPS coordinates, short messages (Like texting), and even computer data.
+This data paired with the forward error correction that each mode utilizes makes for an efficient use of air time and often eases the users radio experience.
+Digital voice repeaters are designed to connect to IP networks (most have Ethernet jacks in them), which makes internet linking radio systems extremely easy allowing people to connect all over the world via ham radio.

 Prices are coming down on radios, especially in the used market.
 Hams around the world are building cool new tools and accessories, tinkering with this new frontier of radio.
 I urge you to take the dive into digital voice, no matter what mode you choose and give it a whirl.